Green belt

-A green belt is a policy and land-use zone designation used in land-use planning to retain areas of largely undeveloped, wild, or agricultural land surrounding or neighboring urban areas.
+A green belt or greenbelt is a policy, and land-use zone designation used in land-use planning to retain areas of largely undeveloped, wild, or agricultural land surrounding or neighboring urban areas.
 Similar concepts are greenways or green wedges, which have a linear character and may run through an urban area instead of around it.
 In essence, a green belt is an invisible line designating a border around a certain area, preventing development of the area and allowing wildlife to return and be established.

+The more general term in the United States is green space or greenspace, which may be a very small area such as a park.

 Purposes

 In those countries which have them, the stated objectives of green belt policy are to: